Course description

 Course unit details

 Full-time students will take four 15-credit taught units in each of Semester 1 and Semester 2.
 These will be taught using blended learning.
-There will be asynchronous materials for you to work through prior to a synchronous session (some of these will be online and some will be in person).
+For some units there will be asynchronous materials for you to work through prior to a synchronous session (some of these will be online and some will be in person).
+Other units will be taught workshop style, which is an interactive lecture.
 Two of the synchronous units will be taught on Mondays, the other two on Thursdays.
-Part-time students will take two taught units each year of their studying (such that they will be expected to attend classes on one day of the week each year).
+Part-time students will take two taught units each semester in each year of their studying (such that they will be expected to attend classes on one day of the week each year).

 In addition, all students will be allocated a supervisor for the dissertation (60 credits), a unit that runs for the full year (students are also expected to work on the dissertation over the summer).
 The dissertation consists of an independent piece of research.
 Students will also have the option to undertake a voluntary work placement unit either over the course of the year or in an intensive period over the summer.